 Students interested in applying to a non-Loyola program must apply by Loyola's application deadline.
 Students applying to a non-Loyola program must complete the Loyola application first.
-Once the Loyola application has been reviewed, the Office of International Programs will contact the student to inform her/him if he/she can proceed to the second step, which is to apply directly to the non-Loyola program.
+Second, a student must submit an appeal (part I and part II) and receive approval on both part I and part II.
+Once the online Loyola application AND appeal application (paper ) have been received and approved, the Office of International Programs will contact the student to inform her/him if he/she can proceed to the final step, which is to apply directly to the non-Loyola program.

 Policies Governing Non-Loyola Programs

-- Students who use non-Loyola programs will have the lowest priority for on-campus housing when they return from abroad.
+- Students who use non-Loyola programs will be placed on a housing wait-list for the returning semester.
 If there are no on-campus housing spots available, then students will have to move and find off-campus housing.
 There is the possibility that once a student moves off-campus, they may not be able to return to campus housing.